Rod Kanehl

 Before making the major leagues, Kanehl played for eight seasons in the New York Yankees' and Cincinnati Reds' minor league systems.
 In 1962, at age 28, he was given an opportunity to try out for the Mets' opening season.
 Through spring training, he worked tirelessly for a spot on the roster.
 He leaped over an outfield wall in pursuit of a ball and he scored from second on a wild pitch.
 His attitude and all-out play earned him the nickname ′′Hot Rod′′.

 Despite the objections and criticisms of the Mets' general manager George Weiss, manager Casey Stengel stuck with Kanehl.
 Stengel liked Kanehl's hustle and determination to play the game.

-In a three-year career spanning 340 games, Kanehl batted .241 and accrued six home runs, 47 RBI, 103 runs, 23 doubles and 17 stolen bases.
-A highly versatile utilityman, he played every position except pitcher and catcher.
+In a three-year career spanning 340 games, Kanehl batted and accrued six home runs, 47 RBI, 103 runs, 23 doubles and 17 stolen bases.
+A versatile utility man, he played every position except pitcher and catcher.

 Kanehl played his final major-league season when Shea Stadium opened its doors in 1964.
 After the 1964 season, the Mets did not invite Kanehl to spring training, but also prevented him from taking a minor league coaching job he had been offered by the Yankee organization.
 He worked in construction, sold insurance, and later owned a restaurant.
 When Stengel died in 1975, Kanehl was the only former Mets player who was present at the funeral.

 After suffering a heart attack, Kanehl died at a hospital in Palm Springs, California at age 70.